What is PET Plastic | The Ultimate Guide

 • Its Rigidness and fabulous mechanical strength make it a prime choice for manufacturing tapes.

-• A range of physical properties coupled with chemical inoperativeness makes it compatible with food packaging applications.
+• A range of physical properties and chemical inoperativeness make it compatible with food packaging applications.

-• Polyester is one of the most polymers in the textile industry.
+• Polyester is one of the most common polymers in the textile industry.

-• The packaging industry is also very dependent on PET for microwave containers, rigid jars, transparent films, sheets, etc.
+• Packaging also depends on PET for microwave containers, rigid jars, transparent films, sheets, etc.

 Advantages and Disadvantages of PET